mui/material-ui/docs/pages/blog/aggregation-functions.md

 To make all that work well together, we knew that the focus had to be on creating the best end-user experience possible.
 The goal was to enable the majority of use cases right out of the box, without any need for significant customization.

-How easy can it be to get the average of transactions per user?
+How easy can it be to get the average transaction value per user?
 Check out the video below to see it in action:

 <video style="margin-bottom: 24px;" autoplay muted loop playsinline controls>